san-kumar/lambdaphp/README.md

 Host your website on Aws Lambda with full PHP 7 support (i.e. pay by requests instead of paying a fixed monthly hosting fees).

 Now it's possible for you to host dynamic PHP files, static HTML files, css files on AWS Lambda (serverless) just like an Apache server running mod_php.

-## So why should you care?

-Any files you put inside the `public` directory will be accessible as if they were hosted on an Apache server with `mod_php`.
+Any files you put inside the `public` directory will be accessible as if they were hosted on an Apache server with
+`mod_php`.
 There are no handlers to write or config files to maintain.

-For example if you have two files, *index.php* and *deep/other.php* inside your `public` folder, by just typing `lambdaphp deploy` you can deploy them online at https://yourdomain.com/index.php, https://yourdomain.com/deep/other.php, etc.
+For example, put two files, *index.php* and *deep/other.php* inside your `public` folder.
+The type `lambdaphp deploy`.
+Once deployed you should be able to access them online at https://yourdomain.com/index.php, https://yourdomain.com/deep/other.php, etc (details below).

+## But why should I care?

 **Difference is you don't have to pay any monthly hosting fees** because they're running on AWS Lambda which means you are billed only by the number of requests.
 This includes 1 million free requests per month and 400,000 GB-seconds of compute time per month ([details here](https://aws.amazon.com/lambda/pricing/)).

 ## Installation